 Getting to and from Chiang Mai Train Station

 Chiang Mai railway station is located3.3km to the East of the Tha Phae Gate (one of the four ancient gates to Chiang Mai old town) on the other side of the Ping river.
 It is too far to walk with bags from either the old town or the popular riverside area near the Chan Klang Road and the Night Bazaar.
 Chiang Mai’s Arcade bus stations, from where you cantravel onward to popular destinations such as Pai, are located about2.4km to the North on the same side of the river.
 Again too far to walk.

 Old locomotive at Chiang Mai Railway Station

 To get from Chiang Mai train station to other parts of the city you have three options: tuk-tuk, yellow taxi, or songthaew (which is converted pick up truck with two long seats in the back).
 Tuk-tuks are normally waiting in the car park and sometimes yellow taxis nearby.
 For a tuk-tuk or tai expect to pay 100 THB to 150 THB into the old town or the riverside area, and approximately the same to the bus station.
 The cheapest option is flag down a songthaew plying the road route.
 The red songthaew normally head up towards the university via the old town.
 Depending on the driver it can cost as little as 40 THB per person.

 Quick facts about Chiang Mai Train Station

-Located on the East side of the river about 2km from the old town
+Located on the East side of the river about 3.3 km from Chiang Mai’s old town.

 Rebuilt in 1945 in concrete.
 It is functional rather than beautiful, although it does have an attractive steam engine on display in front of the station.